lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Windowing is not used.
 Therefore, the W field MUST NOT be present.
 The Retransmission Timer is not used.
-One Inactivity Timer MUST be instanciated for each pair of Rule Id and optional DTag values.
+At the receiver, one Inactivity Timer MUST be instantiated for each pair of Rule ID and optional DTag values.
 The Inactivity Timer expiration value is based on the characteristics of the underlying LPWAN technology and MUST be defined in other documents (e.g. technology-specific profile documents).